 Our lessons are planned to not only teach content, but to develop key skills in our students.
 These skills include critical and creative thinking, strong and effective communication, and collaborative problem solving.

-All of our teachers are fully trained and certified to teach in BC and are teaching in their area of expertise.
+All of our teachers are teaching in areas in which they are comfortable.
 We follow the regular BC curriculum, with the addition of a Bible program, and teaching Science from a creationist perspective.
 We believe all people should have a broad world view and encourage exploration of personal beliefs, along with better understanding the beliefs and perspectives of others.

 We encourage hands-on learning opportunities whenever possible.
 When appropriate, our teachers will take students outside to learn in our haskap orchard, in the woods, or by the creek next to our school property.